commitdev/docs/docs/eps/ep-first-2-weeks.md

 ---
 title: Your First Week at Commit
-sidebar_label: Your First Week at commit
+sidebar_label: Your First Week at Commit
 sidebar_position: 4
 ---